≡ Menu

 Originally used to hunt…

-Because the Spanish Galgo is similar to the other greyhounds such as the Ibizan Hound, Italian Greyhound and the Silken Windhound these guys have yet to become “officially” recognized by the by the American Kennel Club (AKC) or the United Kennel Club (UKC).
+Wild dogs, once these beautiful animals, were slowly bred to become highly agile and quick, quick enough to hunt rabbits (hares) and other small animals.
+Unfortunately, because the Spanish Galgo is similar to other greyhounds such as the Ibizan Hound, Italian Greyhound, and Silken Windhoun, these guys have yet to become “officially” recognized by the American Kennel Club (AKC) or the United Kennel Club (UKC).

-Make sure to clean his ears periodically and be sure to keep an eye on his tone nails so tha they don’t grow too long.
-And while were on the topic of hygiene, it probably wouldn’t hurt to give him a bath at least once a month or so.
+Their smooth coat is so soft that it almost adds to their “aerodynamic” appearance.
+The good news for his owners is that this shorthaired coat doesn’t shed much, so grooming these big guys is pretty straightforward.
+You need to clean his ears periodically and keep an eye on his tone nails so they don’t grow too long.
+And while we are on the topic of hygiene, it probably wouldn’t hurt to bathe him at least once a month.

 Oh…